Synopsis of a Unified Theory for All Forces and Matter

-Then according to the ICP, we have to introduce another quantum system interacting/entangling with the fermion family DoF such that the family information can be acquired.
-Such a quantum system can only be attributed to the compactified space in our theory because of the following reason.
-Note first that all physical DoFs related to the extra dimensions are quantized.
-If all these DoFs are completely entangled except that they only have three (the number is required by the ICP to be the same as the family number) quantum states being free to entangle with the outside DoF, we can then simply take the outside DoF to be the family state space of matter fermions.
-In Ref.~\cite{icQFT}, based on quantum monogamy \cite{mono} of maximal entanglement we conjectured that the interior of a Schwarzschild black hole is maximally entangled so that external DoFs cannot entangle with and acquire information from the black-hole interior any more.
-In the \textquotedblleft quantum compactification\textquotedblright\ mechanism proposed here, it seems that compactification results in a black-hole-like entity having only three \textquotedblleft quantum hairs\textquotedblright, which form a simple three-state system.
+As we discussed above, there are three families of matter fermions.
+Quantum mechanically, the family information can be encoded by introducing three internal states $\left\vert \mathrm{f}_{\alpha}\right\rangle $ attached on the fermion state space; \{$\left\vert \mathrm{f}_{\alpha}\right\rangle $\} forms a complete orthogonal basis.
+Then according to the ICP, we have to introduce another quantum system interacting/entangling with the fermion family space such that the family information can be acquired.
+Such a quantum system can only be attributed to the compactified space, which must be effectively a simple three-state system.
+The three (the number is required by the ICP to be the same as the family number) states are denoted by $\left\vert \mathcal{\alpha},\mathrm{6D}\right\rangle \equiv\left\vert \mathcal{\alpha }\right\rangle $ ($\alpha=1,2,3$).
+Of course, all physical DoFs related to $\mathcal{M}_{6}$ are quantized, resulting in a complicated state.
+Yet, in the \textquotedblleft quantum compactification\textquotedblright\ mechanism proposed here, the compactified $\mathcal{M}_{6}$ has only three states accessible to physical DoFs in $\mathcal{M}_{3+1}$.